How Queen Completed Their Masterpiece ‘A Night at the Opera’

 Queen unleashed their fourth studio album, A Night at the Opera, on Nov.
 21, 1975, and were transformed from fast rising stars into a household name.
 With the luxury of considering Queen's entire career in hindsight, there's little doubt that A Night at the Opera is the group's ultimate tour de force.

-Many other Queen albums can't paint as comprehensive, awe-inspiring and definitive a picture of what Queen stood for and accomplished quite like A Night at the Opera did.
-Even the group's similarly eclectic and ambitious third LP, Sheer Heart Attack, was ultimately aspiring to what A Night at the Opera became -- just as every Queen LP in its wake attempted to replicate its magic, if not always its every, unpredictable move.
+Their other albums can't paint as comprehensive, awe-inspiring and definitive a picture of what Queen stood for and accomplished quite like A Night at the Opera did.
+Even the group's similarly eclectic and ambitious third LP, Sheer Heart Attack, was ultimately aspiring to what A Night at the Opera became – just as every Queen LP in its wake attempted to replicate its magic, if not always its every unpredictable move.

 For May, that newfound and unrestrained creative license manifested itself in a mutation of skiffle and science fiction called "'39," a no-holds-barred head-banger called "Sweet Lady," the epic and mystical art rock of "Prophet Song" and, not to be underestimated, the sublimely orchestrated, guitars-as-Dixieland-jazz-band arrangement that he wrung out of his famous Red Special guitar for "Good Company."

 While drummer Roger Taylor delivered the tongue-in-cheek hard rock of "I'm in Love With My Car," bassist John Deacon confirmed his role as Queen's secret weapon with the Top 10 single, "You're My Best Friend."
 Taking all their efforts in unison, it's no great stretch to assert that no other rock group, short of the Beatles, ever comprised such uniquely and individually talented songwriters/players within their ranks.